jbarnes850/near-fine-tuning-job/README.md

 ## Key Features

+Fine-tuning ensures the model is highly specialized and accurate, making it a powerful tool for developers working within the NEAR ecosystem.

-- **Up-to-Date Data**: Incorporates the latest data from NEAR repositories and ecosystem updates.
+- **Up-to-Date Data**: Incorporates the latest data from NEAR repositories and ecosystem updates, ensuring relevance and accuracy.
-- **Optimized Understanding**: Enhanced for understanding and generating NEAR-related code and content.
+- **Optimized Understanding**: Enhanced for understanding and generating NEAR-related code and content, improving developer productivity.
-- **Content Splitting**: Utilizes content splitting for better processing of large documents.
+- **Content Splitting**: Utilizes content splitting for better processing of large documents, enabling efficient data handling.
-- **Diverse Prompts**: Generates diverse prompts for both repository files and articles.
+- **Diverse Prompts**: Generates diverse prompts for both repository files and articles, broadening the model's applicability.
-- **Advanced Data Refinement**: Leverages GPT-4o and GPT-4o-mini for data refinement and fine-tuning.
+- **Advanced Data Refinement**: Leverages GPT-4o and GPT-4o-mini for data refinement and fine-tuning, enhancing model performance.
-- **Comprehensive Testing**: Includes tests to validate fine-tuning components and evaluate model performance.
+- **Comprehensive Testing**: Includes tests to validate fine-tuning components and evaluate model performance, ensuring reliability and robustness.

 ## Installation